schneidernicholas/CS314-Guides/Environment/installing-windows-subsystem-linux.md

 ## Using WSL
 ### Windows Terminal
-If you do not already have Windows Terminal, which is packaged with newer versions of Windows 10 and 11, be sure to install it from the [Microsoft Store](https://www.microsoft.com/store/productId/9N0DX20HK701).
+Windows Terminal is an [open-source](https://github.com/microsoft/terminal) commandline made for Windows by Microsoft.
+New versions of Windows 10 and 11 come with Windows Terminal packaged in, but if you do not already have it, be sure to install it from the [Microsoft Store](https://www.microsoft.com/store/productId/9N0DX20HK701).

 Windows Terminal is how you can use WSL.
 Open a new Windows Terminal and click the dropdown arrow next to the plus tab button.
 Select the `Ubuntu` option (or whatever distro you selected) and a new prompt tab should open.
 Here is where any commands in further guides/instructions would be entered.